Jack-Coutts/data_leakage_demo/README.md

 The cheat gets **84%** of patients right.
 Doing it properly gets **56%**.

-56% is a coin flip with a limp.
+56% is a coin flip with.
 It is also the honest answer: with 80 people and 8 real signals buried in 392 noise columns, there is very little here to find.
 84% is the number that ends up on a slide.